 Megan Blewett, PhD

-Megan has a long-standing interest in developing new therapies for autoimmune conditions, and for her PhD determined at a molecular level how the widely prescribed multiple sclerosis drug Tecfidera blocks immune cell activation.
+Megan has had a long-standing interest in developing new therapies for autoimmune conditions, and for her PhD, determined at a molecular level how the widely prescribed multiple sclerosis drug Tecfidera blocks immune cell activation.
 This work revealed new, potentially much safer, therapeutic approaches for suppressing the immune system and formed the foundation for the biotechnology company Vividion.
-Vividion has since raised over $50M in venture capital funding.

 Hertz Foundation Role